List of NASCAR points scoring systems: 2017–present

 The only exception to the 3 stage race is for the NASCAR Cup Series's longest race, the Coca-Cola 600 which has 4 stages that are divided into 4 equal 100 lap quarters with points awarded for stage 3 position.

 Points are awarded to drivers and owners in the three national series in the final stage:

 2020

-Following the suspension of the 2020 season due to the COVID-19 Pandemic, NASCAR altered the field size for the Xfinity Series and Truck Series, allowing fields of up to 40 competitors.
+Following the suspension of the 2020 season due to the COVID-19 pandemic, NASCAR altered the field size for the Xfinity Series and Truck Series, allowing fields of up to 40 competitors after practice and qualifying sessions were removed from race weekends.
 The Xfinity Series followed the Cup series point format with drivers finishing between 37th and 40th scoring 1 point.
 The Truck Series awarded 5 points to drivers finishing between 33rd and 40th.

+2025

+On February 4, NASCAR announced there would be an additional point for the driver and owner who achieved the fastest lap in each race in the top 3 series.
+This is called the Xfinity Fastest Lap and the driver who earns the most throughout the season in their respective series will receive a donation to the charity of their choice.

 2017 Playoff rules

 In NASCAR's top three national series, there is a playoff format contested over the final races of the season.
 When Sprint Nextel was the title sponsor of NASCAR's premiere series it was known as the Chase.
 Starting in 2017 it is simply known as the playoffs.